 notice at least 50% of helping her is changing yourself, not just her.

-The worst people in the world are people who just learned enough to be dangerous (typically, people who just learned about Paleo, weight lifting, personal finance, or religion).
-They’ve gone through the journey of deciding to change their life, so now they believe everyone needs to join them … without realizing that 3 months before, they wouldn’t have wanted to hear this shit!
+The worst people in the world are people who just learned enough to be dangerous (typically, people who just learned about paleo, weightlifting, personal finance, or religion).
+They’ve gone through the journey of deciding to change their life, so now they believe everyone needs to join them … without realizing that three months before, they wouldn’t have wanted to hear any of that!

 So what do you do when someone asks you for advice?

 First, resist the temptation to launch into how “simple” and “easy” it is.
 If it was easy, they would have already done it.